 What’s so complicated about bringing your puppy to their new home?

 For starters, the new dog needs to get off on the right paw and begin bonding with you.
-Then there are safety aspects to car travel such as how to keep your dog safe on the journey home.
+Then there are safety aspects to car transporting such as how to keep your dog safe on the journey home.
 Also, what should you do if the puppy whines?
 How often do you need to take a comfort break?
 How should you prepare for the car ride home?

 Our Top Recommendation for Safety and Comfort: